Paul Beekmans

 Paul Beekmans (born 3 January 1982) is a Dutch football manager and former player who mainly played as a defensive midfielder.
-He is currently assistant manager of Eerste Divisie side FC Den Bosch.

 Club career

 He formerly played for FC Den Bosch, SC Cambuur, Almere City FC, Eindhoven and Gold Coast United.

 FC Den Bosch

 Beekmans played in 195 games for FC Den Bosch, from 2002 until 2008 in the Eredivisie and Eerste Divisie and scored 23 goals.
 He returned to the club in summer 2015 as an amateur while also working as an account manager at the club.

 SC Cambuur

 Beekmans spent three seasons at SC Cambuur, playing 99 games for the team in the Eerste Divisie.

 Gold Coast United

 On 8 June 2011, Beekmans signed a contract with Australian A-League team Gold Coast United.